Intro into HTTP

 internal_error_code: 505

-http.internal_error_code code is used for the SoftJob, allocation, all kinds of TTL, Network, errors.
-But for example, for the load balancer might be better to use a different code.
-So, you may override the default one.
+The `http.internal_error_code` is used for `SoftJob`, allocation, TTL, network, and similar errors.
+For example, a load balancer might require a different code, so you may override the default.

-Since all middleware are independent, they can remove/update headers set by the previous one.
+Since all middleware components are independent, they can remove or update headers set by the [previous one](https://github.com/roadrunner-server/roadrunner/issues/1501).

 **Note that the request (imagine) comes from the right:**